Bi-facial modules

 In PVsyst, bifacial modules are characterized by their Bifaciality Factor (ϕ), which is defined by the IEC 61724-1 standard as the ratio of the nominal efficiency of the rear side to that of the front side.
 Remember that the nominal efficiency is simply the nominal Power (under STC) expressed in [kWp], divided by the area of the PV module [m²].

-PVsyst considers that the behavior of the rear PV production is similar to the behavior of the front, i.e. obeys to the One-diode model with the same parameters.
+PVsyst assumes that rear-side PV production behaves similarly to the front side—that is, it follows the one-diode model with the same parameters.
 Therefore in the simulation, the irradiance on the rear side will simply be added to the front irradiance, weighted by the bifaciality factor when applying the one-diode model.
 It is also used when computing the bifacial performance ratio.

-This will increase the total useable irradiance, and therefore affect the efficiency as function of irradiance.
-This makes sense, as the efficiency behavior as function of the irradiance seems to be mainly determined by the series resistance, i.e. related to the ohmic loss (quadratic as function of the power) in this resistance.
+This increases the total usable irradiance and thus affects the efficiency as a function of irradiance.
+This makes sense because efficiency behavior as a function of irradiance appears to be determined primarily by series resistance—that is, by ohmic loss (quadratic as a function of power) in this resistance.

-Now the bifaciality factor is always less than 1 (manufacturers usually claim that it attains 0.8 to 0.9, it may be significantly lower for some technologies).
-If it would be greater then one, this would mean that the rear side should be used as front side !
-The optical properties of the rear side are worse than the front side, the glass properties may be lower (no AR coating, higher IAM loss), and they may be affected by the eventual shading of the junction box.
+The bifaciality factor is always less than 1 (manufacturers typically claim it reaches 0.8 to 0.9, though it may be significantly lower for some technologies).
+If it exceeded 1, it would imply that the rear side should be used as the front side.
+However, the optical properties of the rear side are inferior to those of the front side: the glass properties may be lower (no anti-reflection coating, higher incidence angle modifier loss), and they may be affected by potential shading from the junction box.

-In the model, the Rear side IAM is suppposed to correspond to a "normal glass".
+In the model, the rear-side incidence angle modifier is assumed to correspond to "normal glass".